San Bernardino, California: Education

 Most of San Bernardino is within the San Bernardino City Unified School District, the eighth largest district in the state, although it is also served by Colton, Redlands (far south east) and Rialto (far west) Unified School Districts.

 Local public high schools include Aquinas High School, Arroyo Valley High School, Cajon High School, San Bernardino High School, Pacific, San Gorgonio High School, and Indian Springs High School.
 RUSD's Rialto High School is in San Bernardino.
+Despite (Note: The City of Houston, Texas, explains the discrepancy: "The U.S. Postal Service establishes ZIP codes and mailing addresses in order to maximize the efficiency of their system, not to recognize jurisdictional boundaries.") the Rialto address, the school is in the San Bernardino city limits, not the Rialto city limits.

 Colleges and universities

 San Bernardino is notably home to California State University, San Bernardino (CSUSB), a campus of the CSU System.
 Founded in 1965, CSUSB is located in the University District of San Bernardino.

 Other higher education in the area includes: